Official Site Links

 Thomas Richard Coughlin was born on Aug.
 31, 1946 in Waterloo.

-New York Giants quarterback Eli Manning finds wide receiver Odell Beckham Jr. for a 5-yard touchdown.
+New York Giants wide receiver Odell Beckham catches a 63-yard pass from Eli Manning for a touchdown.